 Siam Paragon, Central World Plaza, etc

 If you are into shopping, Bangkok, particularly the Siam area, is full of shopping centers with high-end stores.
-Or maybe just having some fun people watching, we saw a queue to enter the Louis-Vuitton store of Siam Paragon…
+Or maybe just having some fun people-watching.
+We saw a queue to enter the Louis-Vuitton store of Siam Paragon…

-Lumpini Park is a place to go to exercise, people watching or just relax by the Lake or in the grass.
-It’s a very pleasant city park, right in the middle of the financial district and the most modern neighborhoods of Bangkok.
+Lumpini Park is a place to go to exercise, people watching, or relax by the Lake or in the grass.
+It’s an enjoyable city park right in the middle of the financial district and the most modern neighborhoods of Bangkok.

 Grand Palace & Wat Phra Kaew (Temple of the Emerald Buddha)